Aleksandar Šapić: Education

-He graduated from the Megatrend University Faculty for Management in 2003, received his master's degree in 2009 and tried to defend his Ph.D. dissertation in 2012, in the field of industrial management.
+Šapić graduated from the Megatrend University Faculty for Management in 2003, received his master's degree in 2009 and tried to defend his Ph.D. dissertation in 2012, in the field of industrial management.
 His doctoral thesis has gained public attention in 2014, when a number of experts claimed that it contained plagiarised parts.

 Water polo career

 Club career

-He started playing water polo in 1984, in WC Crvena Zvezda where he played for all young categories teams.
+Šapić started playing water polo in 1984, in WC Crvena Zvezda where he played for all young categories teams.
 He transferred to WC Partizan in 1991, not yet fourteen he made his senior debut in 1992.
 He returned to WC Crvena Zvezda in 1993 and he continued his career in WC Bečej starting 1994.
 In 2001, he moved to Italy, WC Camogli, where he spent three seasons, and after that, he transferred to WC Rari Nantes Savona.
 He left Italy in 2006 when he went to Russian water polo club Shturm 2002 where he signed a contract that made him the best-paid player in water polo history.

-During his brilliant club career, he won 21 trophies of which 9 National Championship (6 he won in SRY, 2 in Russia and 1 in Italy).
+During his club career, Šapić won 21 trophies of which 9 National Championship (6 he won in SRY, 2 in Russia and 1 in Italy).
 He also won National Cups 9 times (7 National Cups of SRY and 2 National Cups of Russia).
 He once won LEN Euroleague and twice LEN CUP.

-In the period 1996–2009 he was the leagues' top scorer fourteen times in a row, 6 times in SRY, 5 times in Italy, and 3 times in Russia.
+Between 1996 and 2009, Šapić was the leagues' top scorer fourteen times in a row, 6 times in SRY, 5 times in Italy, and 3 times in Russia.

 During his club career he scored 1.694 goals, most of the number 924 he scored for clubs in SRY, in Italian league he scored 494 times and in Russia 276 times.

-He finished his professional water polo career in 2009.
+Šapić finished his professional water polo career in 2009.